Perogie Day: for all the “one days” we didn’t get

-This was our third year doing it, and while the day has become a day filled with family and fun… I don’t want to lose sight on what the day actually is.
+This was our third year making perogies, and while the day has become a day filled with family and fun… I don’t want to lose sight on what the day actually is.

 It’s the anniversary of the worst day of my life… the day my mom died.